Can F-1 Visa Holders Get A Social Security Number?

 The eligibility criteria for the SSN for F-1 visa holders is as follows:

-• The student is eligible for working in the US
+• The student is eligible to work in the US

 • The student is studying full-time in the US

-• Have either one of the following before applying for SSN:
+• Have either one of the following before applying for an SSN:

 • On-campus work offer